nikcleju/ESDM_Course/Projects/P4_SelfServiceCarWash.md

 5. If the ProgramSelection input changes to a different program during an ongoing program, then change to the new program.
 ProgramSelection input cannot become 0 during operation.

-6. The EmergencyStop button stops the pump and cancels any program.
+6. The EmergencyStop button stops the pump immediately and cancels any ongoing program.

 7. The EmergencyStop shall be debounced in both directions, with a duration of 0.2 seconds.

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)